auwsmit/dotfiles/README.md

 2. Run the setup script.
 This will move any potentially replaced files into a `~/dotfiles_backup` folder, so check there for old configs.
     * If on Windows, run WinSetup.bat with adminstrator privileges.
-        * AutoHotKey will remap Caps Lock to Escape.
+        * AutoHotKey will remap Caps Lock to Control.
 This can be disabled via the AHK icon (a green square with a white H) in the task bar.
-        * To automatically run the remap on startup, press `Win+R`, run `shell:startup`, and place a shortcut to `CapsToEscape.exe` in that folder.
+        * To automatically run the remap on startup, press `Win+R`, run `shell:startup`, and place a shortcut to `CapsToControl.exe` in that folder.
     * If Linux/Mac, run UnixSetup.sh.
 Make sure it's executable.
-        * xmodmap will remap Caps Lock to Escape for your current user session
+        * xmodmap will remap Caps Lock to Control for your current user session
         * `source` .bashrc for immediate bash settings, or else restart the terminal